Creativity in Youth Ministry

 Here’s the British Prime Minister, who, at the height of World War II, was napping daily.
 He understood the importance of rest for keeping the mind sharp (Note that the “taking off your clothes before you get into bed” part is most definitely optional).

 Rest must be intentional.
 Close your laptop, lay down for a nap, take a walk, and intentionally schedule times of rest into your creative rhythm.
 Check out Youth Ministry Answers Episode 67 with April Diaz for more insights on how to incorporate rest into your life and ministry.

 2.)
 Learn more stuff

-Get out there and subscribe to some podcasts or blogs on sports, history, science, storytelling, or anything else that piques your interest!
+Podcasts are a great resource.
+Get out there and subscribe to podcasts or blogs on sports, history, science, storytelling, or anything else that piques your interest!
 You never know when you’ll be able to connect what you learn back to youth ministry.

 3.)
 “Steal” more ideas

 Everything mankind has ever created was born on the backs of the creative ideas before it!
 There is nothing new under the sun.
 Shake off the pressure to come up with brand new ideas that have never existed.

 Be responsible stewards of others’ creativity.
 In his book Steal Like an Artist, Austin Kleon gives insight into the difference between “good” idea theft and “bad” idea theft: